Aliases for CGAS Gene

 GeneCards Summary for CGAS Gene

 CGAS (Cyclic GMP-AMP Synthase) is a Protein Coding gene.
-Diseases associated with CGAS include Herpes Simplex and Cytomegalovirus Infection.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
+Diseases associated with CGAS include Herpes Simplex and Sting-Associated Vasculopathy With Onset In Infancy.
+Among its related pathways are Shigellosis and Cytosolic sensors of pathogen-associated DNA.
 An important paralog of this gene is ITPRIPL2.

 UniProtKB/Swiss-Prot Summary for CGAS Gene